 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities.
-Bond premiums and discounts are recognized as a component of long-term liabilities and amortized over the life of the related debt using the effective interest rate method.
+Premiums and discounts on bonds are recognized as a component of long-term liabilities and amortized over the life of the related debt using the effective interest rate method.
 Bonds payable are reported net of the applicable bond premium or discount.

-In the fund financial statements, governmental fund types recognize bond premiums and discounts during the current period.
+In the fund financial statements, governmental fund types recognize premiums and discounts on bonds during the current period.
 The face amount of debt issued is reported as other financing sources.
 Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.